Raw Goat Milk Herd Shares

 Can I drink this milk, even though it is labeled for pets only?

-Per the guidelines of the state of Texas, and my licensing agreement, I can only sell you raw milk for pet consumption.
-It is clearly labeled as such, and also has this required warning on the label- WARNING: NOT FOR HUMAN CONSUMPTION.
+Per the guidelines of the State of Texas, and my licensing agreement, I can only sell you raw milk for pet consumption.
+It is clearly labeled as such, and also has this state required warning on the label- WARNING: NOT FOR HUMAN CONSUMPTION.
 THIS PRODUCT HAS NOT BEEN PASTEURIZED AND MAY CONTAIN HARMFUL BACTERIA.

 Can I bring my own containers to save a little on the cost of the milk?